jason-paulose/NBA-Free-Agency-Analysis/README.md

 ### Data Analysis

-Since I was only concerned with 2019-2020 statistics, I created a view from which I ran further queries to uncover insights on the five statistical categories considered for this project.
+Since I was only concerned with 2019-2020 statistics, I created a view from which I ran further queries to uncover insights on the 5 statistical categories considered for this project.
 The SQL concepts used in the analysis were very similar to the data exploration section.

 - Overall Efficiency Rating